DFRobot/Visual-Servo-Controller/README.md

 Connect your hardware and select the COM port, follow the usage wiki for the software on this link: http://www.dfrobot.com/wiki/index.php/Virtual_Servo_Controller

-3. _2.
-What hardware I need and where to get it_
+3. _What hardware I need and where to get it?_
 You will need:
 Power supply
 Servo controller